Schwab Robo-Advisor Review – Intelligent Portfolios Offers Higher Yields on Cash Allocations

 Schwab Intelligent Portfolios Customization

 Schwab’s customization features are a handy option for investors that want more control over their robo-advisory investments.

 Investors can have Schwab replace up to three ETFs with another of the firm’s choosing.

 You can also set up as many as 10 distinct Schwab robo-advisory accounts, as long as there’s a minimum of $5,000 invested in each account.
-Although, personally, I’m not sure why you’d want that many accounts, if you’re comparing distinct asset allocation strategies, it might make sense.
+Although, personally, I’m not sure why you’d want that many accounts, unless you’re comparing distinct asset allocation strategies, it might make sense.